Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Experimental Results

-\textbf{Revealing similar latent functions} In this experiment, we generate data with three outputs where two of them are very similar; we set $b=0$.
-We still maintain the setting in terms of the sparsity and partially observed labels as the previous experiment.
-An illustrative example is represented in Figure $\ref{fig:sim}$.
-We remark that, based on the observations in the second plot, it is very difficult to distinguish the true curve of each source for a human observer.
-The differences between similar curves mainly come from the peaks and valleys (e.g., $[-0.6,-0.4]$, $[-0.2, 0.2]$), and the WSMGP performs well to reveal the underlying similar curves in those intervals.
+\textbf{Revealing similar latent functions} In this experiment, we generate data with three outputs (e.g., $m=1,2,3$) where two of them are very similar; we set $\bL_1 = 120, \bL_2 = 180, \bL_3 = 200, S_1 = 2, S_2=4, S_3=5, \bL=100, \sigma_1 = \sigma_2 = \sigma_3 = 0.25$, $Q=30$, and $b=0$.
+Similar to the previous experiment we make one of the groups sparse and set sparsity and partially observed labels to $(\gamma, l) = (0.3, 0.3)$.
+An illustrative example is represented in the second panel of Fig. \ref{fig:sim}.
+We remark that, based on the observations in the second panel, it is very difficult to distinguish the true curve of each source by a human observer.
+The differences between similar curves mainly come from the peaks and valleys (e.g., $[-0.2,0]$), and the WSMGP performs well to reveal the underlying similar curves in those intervals.